nus-cs2103/website-base/admin/participation.md

-To get the full marks allocated for participation you should satisfy the following criteria, evaluated based on peer evaluations and tutor observations.
+To get the full marks allocated for participation you should satisfy the following criteria, ==evaluated based on peer evaluations and tutor observations==.
 We will also take into account data recorded in other systems e.g. GitHub, IVLE.

 * **Professional Communication** :
   * Communicates sufficiently and professionally. e.g. Does not use offensive language or excessive slang in project communications.